background-image

 Describe a challenging story you covered and how you handled it.

 I once covered a sensitive story about a local tragedy.
 I approached it with empathy, ensuring I respected the privacy of those affected while still providing accurate information.
-I built trust with sources and took the time to understand their perspectives.
+I conducted thorough research and interviews to present a balanced view.

 icon